 Access backup via Files app

-You can also access backups via the Files app.
+You can also access backups stored anywhere on your iPad via the Files app.
 Open the app, select the Location On My iPhone:

 Now select Stage Traxx 3: